timczerniak/gramadach_na_gaeilge/12_basic_numbers.md

 Don't put an urú before an **s** (it's not right to put a **t** before an **s** after numbers) e.g. _ocht siopa_.

-Nonus don't change when they follow a number that is divisible by 10, like _fiche_, _céad_, _míle_, _milliún_ etc. 10 itself however does cause an urú as mentioned before.
+Nouns don't change when they follow a number that is divisible by 10, like _fiche_, _céad_, _míle_, _milliún_ etc. 10 itself however does cause an urú as mentioned before.